holidaycheck/tech-blog/_posts/2018-01-01-testing-code-that-isnt-there-yet.md

     };
 }
 ```
-1. We need different behaviour of `findOne`, and because changing this deeply
+1. We need different behaviour of `findOne`.
+Because changing this deeply
    nested property would be cumbersome, I decided to create a completely new
    client double, as it is not so big and complex.
 In other case, I would
    probably create a function that builds this double for me and prepare it
    for different scenarios.

-1. Here's a simple response when no entity is to be found.
+1. A simple response when entity was not found.

 If there should be any other cases handled, it's going to be pretty straightforward
 from now on.